Our Talented Team Members

 Therapeutic Clay Teacher

 Sybil happily comes to Say It With Clay after a 30 year career as a public school secondary art teacher.
 She has a Bachelor of Fine Arts degree from the Tyler School of Art of Temple University and a four year certificate of the Fine Arts from The Pennsylvania Academy of the Fine Arts.
-In addition to working in clay, Sybil pursues other creative interests in painting and photography and her work can be seen on Instagram at @what.I.see23.
+In addition to working in clay, Sybil pursues other creative interests in painting and photography and her work can be seen on Instagram https://www.instagram.com/what.i.see23/

 Sulaiha Bitar